RavinderReddyF5/bigipnext-deploy/README.md

-# OpenStack Modular BIG-IP(mBIP) Module
+# OpenStack BIG-IP Next Module

-Terraform module that creates and configures mBIP VMs on OpenStack(VIO).
+Terraform module that creates and configures BIG-IP Next VMs on OpenStack(VIO).

-This module creats mBIP VMs with admin network interface on VIO. you need terraform version 0.15.0 or newer to use this module.
+This module creates BIG-IP Next VMs with admin, internal, and external network interfaces on VIO.
+You need terraform version 1.0.7 or newer to use this module.

 ## Usage